inhooham90/legendary-potato/README.md

 **Day 3:** Jump, jump attacks, sprite work, and lots of debugging and optimization with rendering.

 **Day 4:** Hp bar, vs sign, music, sprite art, and more optimization.
+Player wins sound effect and plan starting page, character screen, and features.